-Prerequisites: PSY 1010 or BUS 2430, and BUS 2160 or PSY 2500 or permission of instructor
+Prerequisites: PSY 1010, and BUS 2160 or PSY 2500 or permission of instructor

-PSY 3200 HUMAN FACTORS
+PSY 3200 HUMAN FACTORS 3 credits

 The application of psychology to the design and evaluation of person-machine-environment systems.
 Topics include the human operator as a receiver, processor, and emitter of information; the effects of fatigue and environmental stress; and human factors in accident research.